-[Update 2: Supreme Court dismisses review petition] India stares at a carrier monopoly with Reliance Jio as Airtel and Vodafone Idea face uncertain future
+[Update 3: Supreme Court declines relief] India stares at a carrier monopoly with Reliance Jio as Airtel and Vodafone Idea face uncertain future

 India has the world’s lowest call and data tariffs in the world right now, riding on the back of mega telecom operators and hyper-competition among them.
 But that hasn’t always been the case in the country, as a lot of it can be traced back to a few key defining moments in the telecom sector’s history.
 There is a good chance that the country is headed towards one more such moment, one that might turn a hyper-competitive market into a carrier monopoly with Reliance Jio at the helm.